kubernetes-sigs/kustomize/demos/helloWorld.md

  - a _base_ directory - a slightly customized clone
    of the original configuration, and

- - an _overlays_ directory, containing the manifests and patches required to create distinct _staging_ and _production_ instances in a cluster.
+ - an _overlays_ directory, containing the kustomizations and patches required to create distinct _staging_ and _production_ instances in a cluster.